Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

 ## Overview

 This documents the overall process of upgrading a basic load balancer sku to standard load balancer sku for a service fabric cluster.
 [Upgrade a basic load balancer used with Virtual Machine Scale Sets](https://learn.microsoft.com/azure/load-balancer/upgrade-basic-standard-virtual-machine-scale-sets) documents the commands used and detailed information about upgrading the load balancer sku.
 Upgrading a scaleset / nodetype for a Service Fabric cluster will take longer to complete than documented in link above due to cluster characteristics and requirements.
-Anticipate a minimum of one hour of downtime.
+Anticipate a minimum of one hour of downtime for a silver or greater cluster and 30 minutes for bronze.

 > ### :exclamation:NOTE: While the following process executes, connectivity to the cluster will be unavailable.